Slavetomints/Slavetomints/README.md

 - Hi, I’m @Slavetomints

-- I’m interested in learning programming
+Langs I know:
+- HTML
+- CSS
+- JS
+- Python
+- Ruby

-- I’m currently learning through the Odin Project
+- I’m currently learning through the Odin Project and school
 - Pronouns: she/her
 - Fun fact: Magic: The Gathering can be turned into a computer, sort of